huseyin-aln/FireBlog-App-RP/README.md

 ## Features

-The data taken from the api was used by transferring it to the global state with the redux toolkit.
+The data taken from the api was used by transferring it to the global state with the react context.

 ## How To Use